MushafAkkaya/ASP.NET-Core-Library-Management-App/README.md

 # Library Management App

 This is a simple **Library Management Application** built with **ASP.NET Core MVC**.
 It allows users to manage books and authors in a library system.
-The application supports basic CRUD (Create, Read, Update, Delete) operations for both books and authors.
+The application supports basic CRUD (Create, Read, Update, Delete) operations for both books and authors. **This project was created as part of the Patika+ project assignment.**

 ---